 - interaction of cell-intrinsic rhythms and large-scale oscillations

 - microscale biophysics and structure-function relation of dendritic spines

 In the past, I have also worked extensively in the fields of applied mathematics, statistical physics, game theory and theoretical immunology.

-We use methods from the theory of dynamical systems and probability theory to analyze and model electrophysiological data (partly recorded in my own lab, partly by collaborators) and to compare them with theoretical predictions.
+We use methods from the theory of dynamical systems and probability theory to analyze and model electrophysiological data from various local and international collaboration partners and to compare them with theoretical predictions.